alifeee/blogtest/ring-populations/ring-populations.md

 </figcaption>

+## Let's concentrize!

+The solution to this problem of inconsistency... is to introduce consistency!
+Sociologists, anthropologists, and geographists will berate me for this, but my idea was just to draw a circle around the centre[†] of the city and count how many people are inside it.

+Here is where I *would* explain the efforts I went through, the technological tools I learnt, and the troubles I faced in writing a simple-to-use website to find the population within a circle.
+However, the good [Tom Forth] already made this, with his page: [Circle Populations].
+Let's use this to take a look at Birmingham.

 ![Two graphs.
 One of total population below vs area.
 It displays a log-looking plot.
 The other of population density around an area.
 It looks like exponential decay.](images/bham-pop-vs-area.svg)

 <figcaption>